-Web of Knowledge (WoK) is the name of the software umbrella under which several databases reside.
-Researchers interested in cited reference searching would find the following WoK databases useful:
+Web of Science Core Collection is the name of the software umbrella under which several databases reside.
+Researchers interested in cited reference searching would find the following databases useful:

 Web of Science (WoS) - the electronic versions of Science Citation Index, Social Sciences Citation Index, and the Arts & Humanities Citation Index.
 It covers core journals in all disciplines and offers the ability to search for any author - researchers are no longer restricted to just the first author of a paper.
 It also contains Conference Proceedings Citation Index which will allow researchers to locate information about conference papers (and times they have been cited) in Web of Science.